Oregon man lunges for police officer’s gun during trial in shocking video

 A shocking video captured the moment a defendant on trial Wednesday in Oregon appeared to lunge for a police officer’s gun inside the courthouse after a judge denied the sheriff’s office request to use a concealed restraint on him.

-Patrick Lemmon, 27, was on trial for allegations of pointing a realistic-gun at two people at a condo in Newport, OR., and threatening to kill them before robbing them, The Oregonian reported, citing a probable cause affidavit.
+Scott Patrick Lemmon, 27, was on trial for allegations of pointing a realistic-gun at two people at a condo in Newport, OR., and threatening to kill them before robbing them, The Oregonian reported, citing a probable cause affidavit.

 In the video, a person identified by authorities as Lemon, could be seen leaning back and forth in his chair and eyeing the two officers to his left.
 He then leaps out of his chair and attempts to grab an officer’s gun, before being swarmed by authorities, officials said.